9 Easy Exercises For Babies At Different Ages

 • Exercise helps babies build stronger bones, develop motor skills, better sleep, improve flexibility, etc.

-• You can encourage daily physical activity, provide them enough space to move, and help them adjust both indoors and outdoors.
+• You can encourage daily physical activity, provide them with enough space to move, and help them adjust both indoors and outdoors.

 • Babies need different exercises based on their age; those between zero and six months need grasping practice, whereas those between six and twelve months may enjoy assistive crunches.